manuhg/manu-spicyAssIstant/README.md

               "data": [ {"bmw_ev_count": 1920 } ]
              }`
 ![assist user api workflow](./docs/images/spiceai-take-home-assignment-diag.png)
 > Note: The project was developed with a local server of Spice.ai OSS.
-Since storing credentials in plaintext isn't recommended.
+Storing credentials in plaintext isn't recommended.
 However in the present scenario where the interviwer needs to run the code independently on their machine, credentials need to be stored somewhere convenient.
 Hence, as a hack, I have base64 encoded and stored all the necessary credentials in the bash script  `env_gen_hack.sh`.

+## Data description
+Two datasets are currently used.
+- **wa_ev_population_data** : A very small table with 210K rows/~50MB of data that resides in Microsoft SQL server db in Azure Cloud.
+Contains data regarding the electric vehicles in washington state.
+- **wa_ev_registration_activity** : A larger table with 1.1Mn rows/~500MB of data that resides as a delta table in Azure Databricks.
+Contains records of electric vehicle registrations in washington state.

 ## Sample Runs
 - from `wa_ev_population_data` (MS SQL Server):